awsdocs/aws-codeartifact-user-guide/doc_source/domain-create.md

 ## Create a domain \(AWS CLI\)<a name="create-domain-cli"></a>

-Use the `create-domain` command to create a repository in your domain\.
+Use the `create-domain` command to create domain with the AWS CLI\.
 You must use a *customer master key* \(CMK\) to encrypt all assets in your domain\.
 You can use an AWS managed CMK or a CMK that you manage\.
 If you use an AWS managed CMK, do not use the `--encryption-key` parameter\.

 ```
 aws codeartifact create-domain --domain my-domain